 Guided tours

 As we explain in our related blog post Guided Tours In Costa Rica: Are They Necessary, Valuable, And/Or Worthwhile?, there’s benefit to touring attractions in Costa Rica with a good tour guide.
-With respect to guided tours of the La Fortuna Waterfall, most guides will talk about the waterfall’s history, the surrounding ecosystem and wildlife, and the pollinization / seed dispersal of trees and plants encountered during the tour.
+With respect to guided tours of the La Fortuna Waterfall, most guides will talk about the waterfall’s history and the ecosystems and wildlife that reside around the waterfall.
 Hiking and horseback riding tours that only visit the La Fortuna Waterfall are available, as are 1-day combo tours that include a visit to the waterfall among other Arenal-area attractions.
 Nearly all tours (whether single tours or combo tours) include the waterfall entrance fee, a tour guide, and round-trip transportation to and from La Fortuna hotels in their cost.
-Single tours generally run anywhere from 2 to 4 hours.
+Single tours generally last two-to-four hours.
 Combo Tours, depending on which activities / attractions they include, can occupy a full day.

 Pura vida!